 Bongs are simple, powerful ways to consume dry herb.
 They require very little technical knowledge and can be found almost anywhere.
 Keeping your bong clean is going to be vitally important – because the cleanliness of the water and parts of the bong will almost certainly affect the flavor (and your experience).
 The basics of cleaning your bong or really any smoking pipe at that is a universal and simple – just make sure you are properly removing built-up resin and residue and removing smelly, tainted bong water.
 Important places to pay attention to are the stem, bowl, and water chamber and any additional modifications such as an ice catcher or percolators.
 The specifics of different cleaners, scrapers, types of bongs, etc. will all vary and require a little more research (thoughtfully explored throughout this article).
 Just make sure you are cleaning your bong regularly and often enough to avoid substantial buildup of resin and other materials.

 Here we will outline the specifics, step-by-step, of cleaning your bong.
 Before going into detail, you should obtain some sort of cleaning materials and cleaner for your bong.
 As far as materials, other than cleaner, you will probably want some kind of rag(s) or paper towel(s) to make sure that you are going to be wiping away the resin, cleaner, and water.
 As far as rags are concerned, just make sure you don’t get something that will leave behind fibers because this could affect your bong’s taste or performance later.

-When considering cleaners, there are multiple options available including: isopropyl alcohol, bong cleaners, vinegar, or a liquid-and-salt solution.
+When considering cleaners, there are multiple options available including: isopropyl rubbing alcohol, bong cleaners, pipe cleaners, baking soda, vinegar, or a liquid-and-salt solution.
 These can be accompanied, or used instead of, various mechanical cleaners such as a Happy Daddy scraper tool or a Four20 Rod that help get those hard to reach places.
 Now, let’s explore the steps themselves:

-As mentioned earlier, there are a couple of different bong cleaning options.
+As mentioned earlier, there are a couple of different bong cleaning methods.
 Listed below are some good options for cleaning your bong: